I missed the first episode, but Norman Noggin Stewart (6/3 Oxgangs Avenue) mentioned it to me.

 I always used to gulp each time they landed on a new planet and opened the Tardis’ door and hesitantly stepped out.
 Silently, I said to myself 'Don’t do it!
 Don't go out there - stay within the comfort, safety and security of the Tardis.'
 Or, as Tolkien puts it more eloquently in The Lord of the Rings: 'It's a dangerous business, Frodo, going out your door.
 You step onto the road, and if you don't keep your feet, there's no knowing where you might be swept off to.'

-It became even scarier when the Daleks appeared and Iain and I often hid behind the sofa.
-We would be watching intently, mouths agape and hadn’t noticed Father had crept up behind us.
-Living up to his Germanic last name he indulged in some Schadenfreude as he expertly chose his moment to suddenly grip one of our shoulders and bellow 'Whoa!'
+We would be watching the programme so intently, mouths agape that we wouldn't notice that our father had crept up behind us.
+Living up to his Germanic last name he indulged in some Schadenfreude as he expertly chose the perfect moment to suddenly grip one of our shoulders and bellow 'WHOA!'
 We'd leap into the air terrified.